bennieboj/BlishHud-Mounts/README.md

 - Start angle of the first thing/action in the list
 - Icon size
 - Icon opacity
-- Action camera keybinding (used to toggle action camera, radial doesn't function well in action camera)
+- Action camera keybinding
+  - Used to toggle action camera, radial doesn't function well in action camera
+  - This must match the in-game keybind as described in [keybinds](#keybinds)

 ### Custom Radial Settings (2nd tab)
 Custom radial settings come in two forms: